opbishop/ravelin-code-test/README.md

-6. Write a simple hashing function (your implementation - either of your own design or a known algorithm), that given a string will calculate a hash of that string
+6. Write a simple hashing function (your implementation - either of your own design or a known algorithm), that given a string will calculate a hash of that string.
+We are not looking for you to wrap a standard function, but to provide the implementation itself.
 7. Use that function to calculate the hash of the `WebSiteurl` field and print the hash, and print out the hash once calculated.